RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #462

+Well so far the rest client continues to work.
+I've organized it and cleaned up the code a bit so it makes more sense and is easier to manage in the long term.
+I've also created a caching system so a user's rest client isn't created more than once and it can just be fetched when needed.
+Hopefully that works well enough.
+I want to be able to get rid of the Mixer specific libraries and manage my own rest client and chat client.
+But I won't be able to until I learn how to connect raw to the websockets for chatting.

 ## #460, #461

 Started exploring what it is going to take to get Mixer chat setup as an input